stacks-archive/blockstack-android/README.md

 The Android SDK uses Kotlin's Coroutines.
 Network requests are using the [`Dispatchers.IO` dispatcher](https://developer.android.com/kotlin/coroutines#main-safety).

 ### Sign-In Flow
-To sign-in a user with Blockstack the app needs to use `BlockstackSignIn.redirectUserToSignIn` and `BlockstackSession.handlePendingAuthResponse`.
-After the auth response was handled, the `BlockstackSession` can be used to manage the user's data.
+To sign-in a user with Blockstack your app should use `BlockstackSignIn.redirectUserToSignIn` and `BlockstackSession.handlePendingAuthResponse`.
+After the auth response is handled, use `BlockstackSession` to manage the user's data.

-In the [simple example](/example), the both sign-in and data management happens in the same activity.
+In the [simple example](/example), both sign-in and data management happens in the same activity.
 However, applications usually have a separate activity to handle user sign-in.

 In the [multi activity example](/example-multi-activities) a sign-in flow with two separate activities